 Finding the right eating and fasting windows for this method might take a few days to figure out, especially if you’re very active or if you wake up hungry for breakfast.
 For example, this may be difficult for athletes or those who like to exercise heavily.
 This group of people tends to need more calories and it is important to make note of your caloric intake.

-The Time Restricted form of fasting is a safer bet for many people who are interested in trying IF for the first time.
+The time-restricted form of intermittent fasting is a safer way for people who are interested in trying intermittent fasting for the first time.